Alloying effect on the ideal tensile strength of ferromagnetic and paramagnetic bcc iron: Conclusions

-The present results offer a consistent starting point for further theoretical modeling of the micro-mechanical properties of Fe-based alloys.
-Based on these achievements, we conclude that the EMTO-CPA approach provides an efficient and accurate theoretical tool to design the mechanical strength of ferromagnetic bcc random solid solutions Nevertheless, in such applications one should always monitor the basic muffin-tin and single-site CPA errors and make sure that they remain at acceptable level as a function of the lattice distortion and chemical composition.
+The present results offer a consistent starting point for further theoretical modeling of the micro-mechanical properties of Fe-based alloys in various magnetic states.
+Based on these achievements, we conclude that modern computational alloy theory provides an efficient and accurate theoretical tool to design the mechanical strength of ferro-/ferrimagnetic bcc random solid solutions.